shubhvjain/graphs-in-mongodb/readme.md

 Graphs are really powerful data structures.
 They help us capture relationships between different objects.
-In this project, I have tried to store  different types of graphs that relate documents stored inside the database.
-These relations are stored as edges inside a collection in `MongoDB`
+In this project, I have tried to store  different types of graphs that relate documents stored inside MongoDB database.
+These relations are stored as edges inside a collection.

 **How are graphs stored ?**
-The edges connecting 2 nodes in a graph is stored.
+The edge connecting 2 nodes  is stored.
 The nodes of this graphs are 2 JSON documents stored in the database (in any collection)

 ### Creating a new graph

 Create a new instance of the `mGraph` class.

-`let g = new mGraph("graphname",{ options })`
+`let g = new mGraph("graphname",{ ...options })`

 List of `options` :
-- `dbURL` (`required`) : MongoDB connection URI string
+- `dbURL` (required) : MongoDB connection URI string
-- `dbName` (`required`) : Database name
+- `dbName` (required) : Database name
-- `collection` (`required`) : Name of the collection in the selected database in which the graph will be stored.
+- `collection` (required) : Name of the collection in the selected database in which the graph will be stored.
 Note that you can store multiple graphs in a single collection

 By default, the graphs created are `simple-undirected-without loops`.
 However, other types of graphs are supported too.